-So in the example above, if Sarah was married when she moved in with her mother, she and her husband must file separately in order for the grandmother to claim her as a dependent.
-Otherwise, if Sarah and her husband file as “married filing jointly,” her husband would end up taking on Sarah as a dependent.
+As an example, if Sarah were married when she moved in with her mother, she and her husband must file separately in order for Sarah’s mother to claim her as a dependent.

 Claiming Children as Dependents

-Most of the time when people take dependents on their tax return, they claim their children as dependents.
-There are four specific criteria that must be met to take a child as a dependent:
+Most of the time when people take dependents on their tax return, it’s their children they claim.
+There are five specific criteria that must be met to take a child as a dependent:

-- Relationship – To qualify as a child, they must be your son, daughter, brother, sister, adopted child, eligible foster child, or a descendant of any of those (such as grandchildren, nieces, and nephews).
-Step-children and half-siblings also meet this qualification.
-Brothers and sisters can qualify as children if they meet all these requirements.
+- Relationship.
+To qualify as a child, the person must be your son, daughter, brother, sister, adopted child, eligible foster child, or a descendant of any of those (such as grandchildren, nieces, and nephews).
+Step-siblings, step-children, and half-siblings also meet this qualification.
+Brothers and sisters can also qualify.

-- Age – They must be under age 19 at the end of the year, unless they are under age 24 and a full time student.
-However, any child who is permanently and totally disabled can be claimed as a dependent, even if they are over age 19.
+- Age.
+A child must be under age 19 at the end of the year, unless he or she is under age 24 and a full time student.
+However, any child who is permanently and totally disabled can be claimed as a dependent, regardless of age.

-- Support – The child can’t provide more than half of the money for their own support.
-For example, a young actress or singer might earn more money than her parents, and thus essentially be supporting herself.
+- Support.
+The child can’t provide more than half of the money for his or her own support.
+For example, a young actress might earn more money than her parents, and thus essentially support herself.
 Another instance would be a child whose care is paid for by a trust fund or other source of money.
-He would not be eligible to be taken as a dependent.
+Neither of these individuals would be eligible to be taken as a dependent.

 Claiming Other Relatives or Roommates as Dependents